OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The [command and arguments](https://g.octopushq.com/KubernetesCommand) that are executed when a Container resource is launched can be defined or overridden in the `Command` section.

 This section has two fields: `Command` and `Command arguments`.
-Each plays a slightly differnt role.
+Each plays a slightly different role relating to how Docker images define the command that is used to launch the container.

-Docker images can contain an [ENTRYPOINT](https://g.octopushq.com/DockerEntrypoint), a [CMD](https://g.octopushq.com/DockerCmd), or both.
+Docker images can define an [ENTRYPOINT](https://g.octopushq.com/DockerEntrypoint), a [CMD](https://g.octopushq.com/DockerCmd), or both.

 When both are defined, the CMD value is passed to the ENTRYPOINT.
 So if CMD is set to `["hello", "world"]` and ENTRYPOINT is set to `["print"]`, the resulting command would be `print hello world`.